Google Cloud – EHR Healthcare Case Study

 • User activity data can also be exported to BigQuery for analytics and monetization

-• Cloud Monitoring and Logging can be configured for application logs and metrics to provide observability, alerting, and reporting.
+• Cloud Monitoring and Cloud Logging (part of Google Cloud Observability) can be configured for application logs and metrics to provide observability, alerting, and reporting.

 • Cloud Logging can be exported to BigQuery for analytics